-The diffusion (from Latin diffundere 'Propagate', 'scatter') describes the proper motion of atoms, molecules or charge carriers - commonly referred to as particles.
+The diffusion (from Latin diffundere 'Spread', 'scatter') describes the proper motion of atoms, molecules or charge carriers - commonly referred to as particles.
 Due to their thermal energy, the particles move unevenly and randomly in space.
-Statistically, uneven distribution involves more materials that are highly concentrated than materials that have a lower concentration.
-As a result, a transport of the materials along the Konzetrationsgefälles is obtained until it comes to a complete mixing or concentration compensation of the materials.
+From a statistical point of view, in the case of an uneven distribution, there are more materials that are highly concentrated than materials that have a lower concentration.
+This causes the materials to be transported along the concentration gradient until the materials are completely mixed or the concentration is equalized.

 If a surface is not pore-tight due to its material properties, particles can penetrate, which undermine and damage the surface.
 How diffusion-resistant a material is depends on various factors, including the wall thickness, the molecular density or the bonding properties of the particles.
 Diffusion-promoting effects are temperature differences, overpressure or underpressure and the temporal factor.